Rich Brian: Personal life

 During his youth, Brian competed in a couple of Rubik's cube competitions.
 According to his World Cube Association page, he attended the 2010 Jakarta Open Rubik's Cube Competition.
 He finished 20th out of 106 during the qualification round for the 3×3×3 cube, with a best of 23.65 seconds.
 Brian was admitted into the first round where he finished 51st out of 105, with a best of 20.44 seconds.
 During the same competition, he also competed in the 2×2×2 and the 4×4×4 events.
-Brian finished 24th out of 74 during the 2×2 event and had a best of 7.96 seconds.
-While during the 4×4 event Brian finished 35th out of 43 with a best of 2:22.81 minutes.
+Brian finished 24th out of 74 during the 2×2 event and had a best of 7.96 seconds, while during the 4×4 event Brian finished 35th out of 43 with a best of 2:22.81 minutes.
 Brian also competed in the 2×2 event at the Jakarta Ceria Open in October 2010, there he finished 28th out of 67 with a best solve of 5.68 seconds.

 Brian currently lives in Los Angeles after moving there in May 2017.
 He is not a permanent resident of the United States; though in July 2017, he extended his stay.

 Brian's original stage name, Rich Chigga, created controversy in the past.
 Brian and his friend came up with the nickname when he came out with his first song on SoundCloud.
 "I realized I don't really have a rap name.
 And then my friend from Wichita was just talking about it.
 We came up with a couple of names which were cool, and he was just like, 'Rich Chigga.'
 I was like, 'That is really catchy.'
 And that's honestly it."
 Talking about his stage name, Brian said "I do regret it – I didn't really know what I was doing and I definitely did not know people were gonna pop off like this."
-As a result, he began to be professionally known by Rich Brian from 2018 onwards.
+As a result, he changed his stage name to Rich Brian in 2018.
 In a Twitter post, Brian said "I have been planning to do this forever and I'm so happy to finally do it.
 I was naïve and I made a mistake."

 Brian was homeschooled and has stated that he does not wish to seek college education, though if given the chance, he would attend film school.